-The Project Management Core program welcomes applications from experienced and aspiring project managers, as well as project leaders and team members who want to develop their expertise in this critical organizational function.
+The Project Management program welcomes applications from experienced and aspiring project managers, as well as project leaders and team members who want to develop their expertise in this critical organizational function.
 The curriculum applies to a wide range of industries and organizations including high tech, manufacturing, construction, healthcare, government and small business.

 The UBC Certificate in Project Management Program employs a formal admissions process designed to support a high quality educational experience that meets the needs and expectations of applicants.